TTV Main Channel: History

+On July 6, 2016, with the terrestrial launch of Taiwan Indigenous Television, the channel's LCN moved from channel 13 to channel 14.

 On October 12, 2020, TTV Main Channel converted its terrestrial feed to high-definition.

 Appearances

 Test card

 Final variant of the TTV PM5544 test card, February 2014.

 From the start of its television broadcasts in 1962 until the 1970s, TTV used a monochrome "bullseye"-style test card.
 It was then replaced with the colour Philips PM5544 test card from the 1970s until 2014.
 Now replaced with EBU colour bars and SMPTE RP 219:2002 HDTV color bars.

 Opening and closing times

 TTV Main Channel starts up every Monday at 05:00 and closes down every Monday at 02:45 for transmitter maintenance.
 All other days are 24 hours.

 HD version channel

 TTV HD was launched on July 21, 2012, simulcasting the 2012 Summer Olympics in high-definition format.
 After coverage ended, it began simulcasting with TTV Main Channel.

 On December 29, 2014, TTV Main Channel started broadcasting in HD, while TTV HD closed.